AccelerationNet/talcl/README.md

 This library is a significant branch of the TAL implementation found in arnesi / ucw

 ## Examples

 See the examples directory for runable lisp code and tal templates.

 ## Primary Goals

+Flexibility, Debugability, and Consistency !

  * To make working with templates (particularly XML/HTML) simple and support designer type folks working on them.
+Support the goal of non-lispers contributing to projects

  * To be more flexible, easier to use, easier to debug, and with more helpful error messages than the original TAL from arnesi and ucw.